Loading

 How a Deepfake Voice Scam Actually Works

-The FTC has flagged voice cloning as one of the most difficult scams to detect, precisely because it exploits a form of trust people aren't trained to question: recognizing a familiar voice.
+The FTC has flagged voice cloning as one of the most difficult scams to detect because it exploits a form of trust people aren't trained to question which is recognizing a familiar voice.

 More than 1 in 4 executives say their organization has already faced a deepfake fraud attempt targeting financial or accounting data.

-It's the same impersonation logic behind reply-chain phishing attacks, where attackers hijack trusted conversations to manufacture compliance.
+It is the same impersonation logic behind reply-chain phishing attacks where attackers hijack trusted conversations to manufacture compliance.
 The difference is that voice is far harder to dismiss in the moment.

 Three Scenarios Your AP Team Should Know